cmu-sei/crucible/docs/blueprint/edit/blueprint-edit-msel.md

 1. Select the MSEL you want to edit.
 2. Make sure you are in the **Organizations** tab.
-3. Select the desired card to be edited and click on the **edit** button from the card.
+3. Select the desired card to be edited and click on the **Edit** button from the card.
 4. Here, you will be able to edit all the necessary details.
 5. After modifying all the necessary details, click on the **Save** button.